ahoereth/ddpg/slides/40_DDPG.md

 All of the above and more at **[github.com/ahoereth/ddpg $\rightarrow$ Lander.ipynb](https://github.com/ahoereth/ddpg/blob/master/Lander.ipynb)**

 - Exhaustively documented.
-Would recommend if you are interesting in Deep RL.
+Would recommend if you are interested in Deep RL.
 - Critic & actor, online & target networks with soft & hard updates.
 - Batch normalization -- disabled because it didn't improve performance.
 - Threaded feeding and training: